-At Emerson you’ll discover your perspectives and put them to use.
-A rich liberal arts curriculum is paired with concentrated studies in all areas of communication and arts, giving you the perfect balance of knowledge and know-how.
+At Emerson, you’ll find your voice and use it to transform the way people think and interact and advance ideas that change the world.
+A rich liberal arts curriculum is paired with concentrated studies in all areas of communication and arts, giving you the knowledge and skills to become a creative force.

 Located in the heart of Boston’s Theater District and across from the iconic Boston Common, Emerson’s campus stands at the crossroads of the city.
 With unparalleled access to internships, museums, hospitals, theaters, and cultural experiences, there is never a shortage of opportunities.
 From catching a Red Sox game at Fenway Park to getting lost in the latest exhibit at the Museum of Fine Arts, the city remains at your doorstep.